Nancy Run

 Nancy Run (also known as Nancys Run) is a tributary of the Lehigh River in Northampton County, Pennsylvania, in the United States.
 The creek is approximately 4.1 mi long and flows through Bethlehem Township and Freemansburg.
 The stream's watershed has an area of approximately 6.14 sqmi.
 It is classified as a Coldwater Fishery and a High-Quality Coldwater Fishery and has been home to trout and a diverse macroinvertebrate community.

 Course

-Nancy Run begins near the Green Pond Golf Course in Bethlehem Township.
+Nancy Run begins near the Green Pond Golf Course in Bethlehem Township, Pennsylvania.
 It flows southwest for several tenths of a mile before turning south-southwest for several tenths of a mile, where it crosses Easton Avenue.
 The creek then receives an unnamed tributary from the left and turns west for some distance before entering the census-designated place of Middletown.
 It then flows south for a while before turning south-southwest and entering Freemansburg, Pennsylvania, where it flows south for a few tenths of a mile before reaching its confluence with the Lehigh River.